This blog was updated on August 27, 2017, to reflect Ghalia and Hania’s new business name.

 - Don’t give up so easily.
 You might have a great idea, but it takes people some time to figure out if it is a good idea or not.
 You have to be patient.

 - It is really important to reach out to others.
 Don’t be afraid to ask for help.

 - You are never too young to do something amazing.

-This past summer, Ghalia and Hania planned to increase their marketing efforts so they can continue helping kids and teens alike.
+In summer 2016, Ghalia and Hania planned to increase their marketing efforts so they can continue helping kids and teens alike.
 They are also hoping to hire university students in order to be more helpful to the kids they provide tutoring to.
 They are working hard to build a stronger company together with their employees and clients, and we have no doubt they will do just that.
-Keep updated with Teen Tutors online, or check out their Facebook page.
+Keep updated with Toon Tutors online, or find them on social media.